cdot/Ping/README.md

 the buoy moves through the water.

-So I purchased one of the cheapest of these devices from Ebay, an Erchang device that normally uses the ("Erchang Fish Helper" software freely available from Google Play)[https://play.google.com/store/apps/details?id=com.fish.fishhint].
+So I purchased one of the cheapest of these devices from Ebay, an Erchang device that normally uses the ["Erchang Fish Helper" software freely available from Google Play](https://play.google.com/store/apps/details?id=com.fish.fishhint).

 I had hoped the software might provide a loggable depth trace, but it proved to be quite specific to the needs of the angling community.
 So